dwolfson7789/wdi-al-khwarizmi-2/W09/D05/Instructor_Notes/README.md

 - Go to your heroku URL
   - `heroku open`

-### Define a procfile
-  - **Procfile:** a text file in the root directory of your app that explicitly declares what command should be executed to start your app
-  - Touch a `Procfile` (capital, no file extension)
-  - Inside, write only `web: node index.js`

 ### Database
   - Install a third-party add-on for Mongo called Mongolab
     - `heroku addons:create mongolab:sandbox`